jslefche/piecewiseSEM/cran-comments.md

 There were no ERRORs or WARNINGs.

 ## NOTES
+* I have added "par" and "legend" to the namespace based on returned comments

 * Several examples take longer >5 to run on the test system but are crucial for reproducing the analyses in the primary literature.
+I have commented out several of the examples in an effort to reduce the run time

 ## Test environments
 * local OS X install, R 3.2.3